a journey into the hills and Himalayas of Nepal...

 There are multiple numbers of trekking trails in the Himalayas of Nepal, which have been mainly categorized into three popular ways: Peak Climbing Trek, High Himalaya Trek, and Low Himalaya Trek.

-Peak climbing trek will take you mainly through the trail into the altitude below 7000 meters.
+The peak climbing trek will take you mainly through the trail to an altitude below 7000 meters.
 This will be a trek along with a climb into one of the popular peaks of the Himalayas, such as Island Peak, Mera Peak, Lobuche Peak, etc.

 What are the highlights of the Himalayas of Nepal?

 Almost 26 percent of the land in Nepal is occupied by the Himalayas of Nepal.
 This terrain is divided into mainly two different parts: High Himalayas and Low-land Himalayas.